eiffel-community/eiffel-intelligence/wiki/test-case-triggered-event-aggregation.md

-# TestCaseTriggeredEvent Aggregation
+# TestCaseTriggeredEvent aggregation

+## Eiffel events are sent
-When the start event ArtifactCreatedEvent has been aggregated we assume that it has triggered a test case and an EiffelTestCaseTriggeredEvent is received that looks like below.
+When the start event ArtifactCreatedEvent has been aggregated we assume that it has triggered a test case and an TestCaseTriggeredEvent is received that looks like below.

     {